handsontable/hyperformula/docs/guide/known-limitations.md

 * SUBTOTAL function does not ignore nested subtotals.
 * CHISQ.INV, CHISQ.INV.RT, CHISQ.DIST.RT, CHIDIST, CHIINV and CHISQ.DIST (CHISQ.DIST in CDF mode): Running time grows linearly with the value of the second parameter, degrees_of_freedom (slow for values>1e7).
 * GAMMA.DIST, GAMMA.INV, GAMMADIST, GAMMAINV (GAMMA.DIST and GAMMADIST in CDF mode): Running time grows linearly with the value of the second parameter, alpha (slow for values>1e7).
+* RATE function might have no solutions (depending on the inputs).
+Sometimes it has multiple solutions.
+Our implementation uses an iterative algorithm (Newton's Method) for finding an approximation for one of them to within `1e-7`.
+If it is not found after `50` iterations function returns the `#NUM!` error.

 ## Google Sheets and Microsoft Excel